digidem/earth-defenders-assistant/assets/DEVELOPMENT.md

 <h1 align="center">Development</h1>

 <p align="center">
     Welcome to the <strong>Earth Defenders Assistant</strong> development documentation.
-This guide provides essential information for developers contributing to our platform, which leverages <a href="https://wwebjs.dev/">whatsapp-web.js</a> for creating customizable WhatsApp bots.
-Our system employs a flexible plugin architecture to support a wide range of applications, enabling the deployment of personalized bots tailored to diverse community needs.
+This guide provides essential information for developers contributing to our platform, which leverages <a href="https://github.com/whiskeysockets/baileys">Baileys</a> for WhatsApp integration and a flexible AI agent architecture.
+Our system employs a modular design to support a wide range of applications, enabling the deployment of personalized AI assistants tailored to diverse community needs.
     <br />
     <br />
     <a href="#getting-started"><strong>Getting Started</strong></a> ·
     <a href="#architecture"><strong>Architecture</strong></a> ·
+    <a href="#development-workflow"><strong>Development Workflow</strong></a> ·
     <a href="#contributing"><strong>Contributing</strong></a> ·
     <a href="#deployment"><strong>Deployment</strong></a>
 </p>